-CFHI is considered a global health ethics leader therefore CFHI programs uphold strict standards and comply with all local laws regarding student involvement in health settings.
+CFHI is considered a global health ethics leader, therefore, CFHI programs uphold strict standards and comply with all local laws regarding student involvement in health settings.
 Your experience on the program depends on your previous clinical training and the relationship you build with your supervising preceptor.
-Above all, YOU are the most important factor in making the CFHI experience as fulfilling as possible by being respectful, inquisitive, and open to the wide variety of learning experiences which you will encounter.
+Above all, YOU are the most important factor in making the CFHI experience as fulfilling as possible by being respectful, culturally humble, inquisitive, and open to the wide variety of learning experiences which you will encounter.

 The southwestern region of Uganda is known as the “Switzerland” of Africa because of its hilly geography, and high number of lakes and rivers.
 Because of its high altitude, around 2,000 meters (6,600 ft), Kabale is known as one of the coldest locations in Uganda.
 There are two rainy seasons: April to the end of May, and September to the end of October, though Kabale receives moderate rainfall year round.